neilbrown/edlib/README.md

 Each pane may also request notifications from other panes.
 These include, but are not limited to, a notification when the pane is destroyed and a notification when a document attached to the pane changes.
-This notifications are effected by calling the panes command with a key like “notify:close” and with the second pane argument (known as “focus”) set to the pane which is sending the notification.
+These notifications are effected by calling the pane's command with a key like “notify:close” and with the second pane argument (the “focus”) set to the pane which is sending the notification.

 Documents
 ---------

-A document provides access to whatever data is being edited.
+A document provides access to whatever data is being edited, or just displayed.
 There can be multiple implementations for documents but they all have a common interface.

 A “document” is assumed to be a linear sequence of elements each of which presents as a single character and may have some attributes